-A few weeks before I left for my Chile vacations MIL took me to one of my now favorite stores 99c! it's crazy how much stuff they have all for 99c.
+A few weeks before I left for my Chile vacations MIL took me to one of my new favorite stores 99c! it's crazy how much stuff they have all for 99c.
 And even tho I would not buy things I need quality, why not get the ones I need quantity?
-I got 2 bags of 50 chopstick for $1.98 pretty good huh? – But the best part with what I made with it, a pretty lampshade for my craftroom =]

 – Old lampshade wires or thick wire to make your top loop

 – 1 or 2 chopstick bags (50 units) depending on the size you want – I used 1 1/2 bags

 Step Uno – First you will need to start marking your chopsticks, I marked 1/2″ on the top and the bottom, do that very light on the back of the chopstick (the plain side without the center crack) but depending on how you want it to look you can do it the other way, I just really liked the pattern left when they were all together.